tstillwell/appengine_multiblog/README.md

 2. Upload project files

-The first step is where you choose a free appspot domain name or configure your custom domain
+The first step is where you can either choose a free appspot domain name or configure your custom domain

-If you use Google's free appspot domain, you get free SSL and don't have to worry about certificates.
+If you choose to use Google's free appspot domain, you get free SSL and don't have to worry about certificates.

-You do have the option to use your own domain or a custom domain
+You do have the option to use your own domain.

 For more info about using a custom domain see